 The Deal will drive business growth, give people new skills, test new innovations, invest in transport infrastructure and regenerate key sites for housing and employment in the Black Country.
 The focus is on maximising the economic impact of growth opportunities from the automotive, aerospace and construction sectors, capitalising on the Black Country’s key strengths in advanced manufacturing.

 This six year capital programme will enable the delivery of:

 - 5,000 new jobs

 - 7,000 additional learners supported to develop skills needed by businesses

 A number of projects have already been approved as part of the initial funding bid.
 To view or download existing Growth Deal project case studies please click here.

-Alternatively, to download copies of the latest Growth Deal Dashboards and Transport Portfolio Dashboards, providing an update on the current status of each of our “Live” projects as well as the Black Country Pipeline, please click the following links:
+Alternatively, to download copies of the latest Growth Deal Dashboards and Transport Portfolio Dashboards, providing an update on the current status of each of our “Live” projects, please click the following links:

 The Deal was a direct result of the LEP’s Strategic Economic Plan submitted to Government in March 2014 and will bring together local, national and private funding as well as new freedoms and flexibilities to focus on four key priority areas as identified in the document: